nabilnaja/leetcode/README.md

 # leetcode

-This repository contains the solutions to the algorithm problems on LeetCode.
+This repository contains the solutions to the algorithm problems from LeetCode.